seb-v/seb-v.github.io/_posts/2025-01-20-Fast GPU Matrix multiplication.markdown

 However, this would require us to maintain additional VGPRs and potentially use VALU instructions to update the memory addresses as well.
 Given that we are already using 214 VGPRs, this is clearly not feasible.

-That said, we still have a fairly good SPGR budget, and according to the RDNA3 programming guide, global_load instructions can use SPGR for base addressing.
+That said, we still have a fairly good SGPR budget, and according to the RDNA3 programming guide, global_load instructions can use SGPR for base addressing.

 ```isa
 global_load_b32 v171, v214, s[10:11]